xalanq/DiaryX/hackathon_video.md

 **[Visuals: Return to app's elegant interface, highlighting "Your Memories, Your Secrets" tagline]**

-"This is DiaryX — redefining the future of personal recording with Gemma 3n.
+"This is DiaryX — reimagining personal recording with Gemma 3n.
 Because some things should always belong to you alone."

 **[Visuals: Fade to project logo and contact information]**